genvex/LVGL_Audio_FFT_Spectrum_xiaoS3_oled/README.md

 ### Summary:

-The xiao_expansion_board's display showcases music information processed through FFT, providing instant feedback on the sound captured by the microphone.
+The xiao_expansion_board's display music information processed through FFT, providing instant feedback on the sound captured by the microphone.
 It's like a miniature musical fountain, where the kinetic energy of the notes springs up from the horizontal plane, creating a spectacular scene of beautiful splashing water.
 Each frequency component is akin to splashing water, revealing the colorful details and textures of the music, from the stable and mellow low frequencies to the lively and agile high frequencies.
 Each note exhibits unique tension and resilience.

 This effectively demonstrates the charm and magic of FFT in analyzing music.
 This approach seemingly allows one to perceive the soul of the music through the spectral data, creating an enchanting experience.